rust-mobile/xbuild/README.md

 # xbuild
-xbuild is a build tool for rust and rust/flutter projects with support for cross compiling debug builds and packaging/publishing for all major stores.
+xbuild is a build tool for rust and rust/flutter projects with support for cross compiling and publishing to all major stores.
 The goal of xbuild is making native app development as easy as web development.

 ## Getting started
 Install `xbuild`: